• Skip to primary navigation

 For the fudge topping:

-• Place the coconut butter, hazelnuts, cacao powder, coconut sugar and salt in a high-speed blender.
+• Place the coconut butter, hazelnuts, cacao powder, granulated sweetener, and salt in a high-speed blender.
 Push the mixture toward the blades, using the tamper (or other blending mechanism) and blend until the mixture liquefies, about 5 minutes, stopping to scrape down the sides as needed.

 • Add the vanilla extract and stevia.
 Blend again.